-In the fall of 2015, the Department of Surgery received a major gift from the National Rongxiang Xu Foundation.
-The remarkably generous gift enabled the establishment of the Rongxiang Xu, MD Professorship of Surgery in the Field of Regenerative Therapeutics at Harvard Medical School, and the formation of the Rongxiang Xu, MD, Center for Regenerative Therapeutics through an endowment fund.
+In the fall of 2015, the Department of Surgery received a major gift from the National Rongxiang Xu Foundation to establish the Rongxiang Xu, MD Professorship of Surgery in the Field of Regenerative Therapeutics at Harvard Medical School, and the Rongxiang Xu, MD, Center for Regenerative Therapeutics.

-In recognition of his international leadership in the field of regenerative therapeutics and wound healing, Aristidis Veves, MD, DSc (pictured at right), serves as the first Rongxiang Xu, MD, Professor of Surgery at Harvard Medical School.
-Dr. Veves is the Director of the BIDMC Rongxiang Xu, MD, Center for Regenerative Therapeutics.
+In recognition of his international leadership in the field of regenerative therapeutics and wound healing, Aristidis Veves, MD, DSc (pictured at right), serves as the first Rongxiang Xu, MD, Professor of Surgery at Harvard Medical School, and Director of the BIDMC Rongxiang Xu, MD, Center for Regenerative Therapeutics.

 About the Center

-The center is led by an Advisory Board and a Scientific Advisory Board comprising leaders from Harvard University and the National Rongxiang Xu Foundation.
+The center is guided by an Advisory Board and receives input from a Scientific Advisory Board comprised of leaders from within and outside of the Harvard community.